Polymer testing and characterization

 Polymers are characterised by their flexibility and ability to be moulded into a variety of shapes, giving them a wide range of industrial applications.
 They are widely used in the packaging industry ( plastic films, bottles, food containers), in the automotive industry (light, strong parts, tyres, coatings, insulation), and in the construction sector (windows, pipes, thermal insulation, floor coverings).
 They are also essential in the electronics industry for insulation, cable coatings and connectors.

-By using material characterisation techniques such as infrared spectroscopy, chromatography, rheology and microscopy, polymer characterisation provides a better understanding of polymer behaviour in various environments and conditions.
+By using material characterization techniques such as infrared spectroscopy, chromatography, rheology and microscopy, polymer characterization provides a better understanding of polymer behaviour in various environments and conditions.

-This information forms the basis for the development of new polymers, the optimisation of polymer performance or manufacturing processes and the quality control of finished products in industries ranging from packaging to electronics and biomedical.
+This information forms the basis for the development of new polymers, the optimisation of polymer performance or manufacturing processes and the quality control of finished products.

 Why use a laboratory with polymer expertise?